-You may find that if you space out the use of silicone conditioners, you may not need to clarify as often and may be able to find a balance in their somewhere that doesn’t affect your hair growth goals.
+You may find that if you space out the use of silicone conditioners, you may not need to clarify as often and find a balance in there that doesn’t affect your hair growth goals.

-In case you’re wondering what else is commonly included in hair care products, you can print out this handy hair products list next time you go product shopping.
+In case you’re wondering what else is commonly included in hair care products, you can print out this handy hair product list next time you go product shopping.

 Get free and fast shipping when you sign up and order your hair products through Amazon Prime HERE.